washimimizuku/microservice-nodejs-framework/README.md

 # README #

-This project exists to log all actions that happen on the Sunflower Labs products.
+This project exists to be reused for the creation of Queen API services.

 ## How do I get set up? ##